Din Tai Fung, Parkway Parade

 I think it is the care and attention these guys put into the outcomes of the food, and the fact that they proudly show that off with open access to watch the chefs in action.
 This is quality at reasonable prices, and we will come here again and again without a shadow of a doubt.
 One of the very best in Singapore in my reckoning.

-So if you have kids, or in fact even if you don’t have kids, you will truly not get much better food than here.
+So if you have kids, or in fact even if you don’t have kids, you will truly not get much better this food at Parkway Parade.
 This review is about Din Tai Fung, Parkway Parade, but could be about any other Din Tai Fung location.
 They are all equally as good, the quality extends across locations.
 You must go here, you simply must.
 I guarantee smiley faces of all ages – ENJOY!!!